byminji/SLTtrack/README.md

 ## Citation
-If you find SLT useful in your research, please consider citing:
+If you find SLT useful in your research, please consider citing our paper:
 ```bibtex
 @inproceedings{SLTtrack,
   title={Towards Sequence-Level Training for Visual Tracking},